Not Getting Adequate Sleeps Leads to Dangerous Driving

 What to Do if You’re in a Crash

-If you are involved in a crash with a fatigued driver in Waterford or New London, our experienced car accident attorneys at Polito & Associates LLC are here for you.
+If you are involved in a crash with a fatigued driver in Waterford or New London, our experienced car accident attorneys at Polito & Harrington LLC are here for you.
 Give us a call today to schedule your free consultation and learn more about recovering damages after a wreck.
 You can also contact us using the form found on our website.